TahaMjp/CoreButton/README.md

 ## 📄 License

 CoreButton is open-source and licensed under the **MIT License** — feel free to use it in personal or commercial projects.
 See [LICENSE](./LICENSE) for details.

----

-Made with ❤️ by [@TahaMjp](https://github.com/TahaMjp) — bringing clean UI to your fingertips.